AthanasiusOfAlex/RegexHelper/README.md

 The library essentially adds three methods to the String class: `matches`, `isMatchedBy`, and `replaceAll`.

+As a bonus, it adds a `split` method and `split` property that break a string into parts, using a regex-based separator.
+(If all you want to do is split a string at the first opportunity, the `splitFirst` method will do that.)

 ## String.matches(pattern:)

 `matches` simply returns an iterable and indexable list of the matches found a given string.
 The simplest usage is